Roll20/roll20-api-scripts/Supernotes/README.md

 - **dragon.** Three-fivey goodness!

+- **gate3**.
+For folks who like the GOTY based on D&D.

+- **choices**.
+A second style, suitable for for the same crowd.

+- **roll20light**. for when you want your notes to have the feeling of authority

+- **roll20dark**.
+As above, but.... dark

+- **news**.
+Extra!
+Extra!
+Read all about it!
+You can even see the ink bleeding through from the other side of the newsprint.

+- **treasure**.
+For listing all that loot.

+- **vault**.
+A comforting style for sheltered people.

+- **path**.
+A style that works well with PF2 Adventure Paths

+- **osrblue**.
+Gygax-approved.
+Maybe.
+The graph paper even has yellowed edges

+- **scroll2**.
+An alternative to scroll, thats even scrollier.

+- **roman**.
+Bonus style!
+This was added in a previous version, but was only documented mid-thread.

 *--help* Displays help.

 *--config* Returns a configuration dialog box that allows you to set which sheet's roll template to use, and to toggle the 'Send to Players' footer.